 15ml (0.5oz) dry red wine

-one egg white or Aquafaba
+1 egg white or Aquafaba

-one or two pinches of ground hazelnuts
+1 or 2 pinches of ground hazelnuts

 Put all ingredients into your shaker and perform a dry shake first.
 Then, add ice and shake again until the shaker feels chilled and icy.
 Then slowly strain over ice into your glass.
-Now, for the red wine, use a bar spoon and carefully float it on top.
-Garnish with ground hazelnuts. - They won't affect the texture of your cocktail, as they sit nicely on top of the egg white foam.